 If there is anything the COVID-19 pandemic has taught us, it is that consumers are ready and willing to adopt digital health tools.
 In a matter of days, they were video chatting with their primary care physician about their sore throat, texting pictures of their rash to their dermatologist and sending blood pressure readings via home medical devices to their cardiologist—all without even thinking twice about it.
+The question of digital health patient engagement was answered: patients were more than willing to remain engaged.
 Even during a pandemic, life goes on.
 People need healthcare services, and providers are able to deliver those services thanks to new and emerging digital health technology that increasingly pays dividends under value-based payment arrangements.

 Now, nearly 18 months after the World Health Organization officially declared COVID-19 a pandemic, it is time to fully embrace digital health as part of a long-term strategy to improve outcomes and lower costs.
 Failing to do this means organizations will lose the consumer engagement momentum that COVID-19 created.
 Here are 5 questions to consider as organizations expand digital health strategies.

 Healthcare is an industry ripe for disruption through digital health.
-COVID-19 gave organizations an opportunity to engage patients in new and innovative ways.
+COVID-19 gave organizations an opportunity to engage patients in new and innovative ways, and that increased the overall level of digital health patient engagement.
 Now it’s time to leverage that engagement for continued success with the ultimate goal of moving the needle on value-based care.